 No one believed there was a story except for one professor.
 Everyone else thought I was on a fool’s errand.
 But after my first trip to Rwanda in 2005, I was convinced that the inspiring businesswomen I met there were just the beginning of the story.
 I met women exporting roses to Europe, shipping fruits and vegetables to Belgium, and fixing cars in Kigali.
 Women getting on with the business of life and using business to change their lives.
 And I felt certain there had to be more of these stories.
 All over the world, women step up every day because people are counting on them.
 Their stories are economic stories, war stories and adventure stories.
 And they deserve to be told.

 That morning in Manchester, New Hampshire, marked the beginning of the path that led me to The Dressmaker of Khair Khana, a story of young women and mothers who became breadwinners and entrepreneurs under the Taliban.
 I am so grateful to have had the privilege of telling these stories of unheralded heroines and inspiring entrepreneurs.
 And I hope you will join me in changing the conversation about women and war, and honoring the unsung heroines all around us.

-With Mother’s Day this weekend, let us honor women everywhere– the mothers, sisters, daughters, aunts, nieces and grandmothers.
+With International Women’s Day this week, let us honor women everywhere– the mothers, sisters, daughters, aunts, nieces and grandmothers.
 Let us honor the known trailblazing women of the world, and the unknown trailblazing women doing remarkable things in their communities.
 These women walk among us.